erikhaugsby/swc/docs/intro.md

 If the YouTube app isn't already installed, follow the steps below:
 === "Android"

     1. First, read through all of these steps in order.
-It might help to have them open on another device as reference.
+It might help to have this page open on another device, as a reference.
     2. Open this page on your phone.
     3. Click [this link](https://play.google.com/store/apps/details?id=com.google.android.youtube&pcampaignid=web_share) to open the Google Play page where you can download the YouTube app.
 (See the first screenshot below.)
     4. Tap **Install** to install the app.
 The YouTube app is free to download and use.